Tokyo Paralympics in 2020 Already Inspiring Change

 Tickets for the Paralympic Games will go on sale later this year.

-*This information is from an external source (The International Paralympic Committee (IPC)).
+(i)Source/Reference: The International Paralympic Committee (IPC).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.